Insolvency Laws and Securitisation

-State-invested or state-controlled enterprises (referred to collectively as state-owned enterprises – SOEs) participate in all kinds of securitisation practices.
-However, SOEs in the Chinese market need to be differentiated from the government-sponsored entities (GSEs) such as Ginnie Mae, Freddie Mac or Fannie Mae in the US market – SOEs in the Chinese market participate in the securitisation business equally with other market participants, and are not entitled to special treatment or exemptions under the laws and regulations applicable to securitisation.
-The products issued by SOEs do not contain explicit or implicit guaranty by the government.
+State-invested or state-controlled enterprises (referred to collectively as state-owned enterprises, or SOEs) constitute an important part of the market economy of China and therefore participate in all kinds of securitisation practices.
+However, SOEs in the Chinese market need to be differentiated from the government-sponsored entities (GSEs) – such as Ginnie Mae, Freddie Mac or Fannie Mae – in the US market.
+SOEs in the Chinese market participate in the securitisation business equally with other market participants, and are not entitled to special treatment or exemptions under the laws and regulations applicable to securitisation.
+The products issued by SOEs do not contain an explicit or implicit guaranty by the government.

 Credit asset securitisation products and ABNs are traded in the Interbank Bond Market.
 Entities investing in such products must open an interbank market account, either on their own or by commissioning another institution to do so.
 At present, the main institutional investors in the Interbank Bond Market are as follows:

-In addition, foreign investors can enter the Interbank Bond Market for investment in the following methods based on their types:
+In addition, foreign investors can enter the Interbank Bond Market for investment through different means.